Documentation

 Translating Catalog content

-In this step-by-step, you will learn how to overwrite an automatic message translation from the Catalog, such as a product name or a product description, with a more specific and representative content of your store.
+In this guide, you'll learn how to overwrite an automatic message translation from your store's Catalog, such as product names and descriptions.
+By following these instructions, you can provide more specific content in different languages.

-• Category: name, keywords (similar words), page title (tag title), meta tag description, and the URL slug (cross-border stores only).
+• Category: Name, keywords (similar words), page title (tag title), meta tag description, and URL slug (cross-border stores only).

-• Brand: name, keywords (similar words), page title (tag title), meta tag description, and the URL slug (cross-border stores only).
+• Brand: Name, keywords (similar words), page title (tag title), meta tag description, and URL slug (cross-border stores only).

-• Product: name, keywords (substitute words), page title (tag title), description, short description, meta tag description, and the URL slug (cross-border stores only).
+• Product: Name, keywords (similar words), page title (tag title), description, short description, meta tag description, and URL slug (cross-border stores only).

-Follow this step-by-step guide to translate text messages from your store's catalog.
+To translate text messages from your store's Catalog, follow these steps:

 1. Install the vtex.admin-graphql-ide@3.x app using your terminal.

-2. Access the Admin and go to Store Setting > Storefront > GraphQL IDE.
+2. In the VTEX Admin, go to Store Settings > Storefront > GraphQL IDE.

 3. From the dropdown list, choose the vtex.catalog-graphql app.

-4. Click on Query Variables at the bottom of the page.
+4. Click Query variables at the bottom of the page.

-5. According to your scenario, check the following sections (category, brand, product, SKU, SKU or product specification, specification values) for orientations on how to fill in the main text box and the Query Variables section.
+1. Based on your scenario, check the sections (category, brand, product, SKU, SKU or product specification, specification values) for guidance on how to complete the main text box and the Query variables section.

 Category